GeodeArc/GeoDots/README.md

 #

 ### 💞 Special thanks/credits:

+Most of these have been modified heavily, but these have still been really helpful!

 - ML4W, for the original waybar design (https://ml4w.com)
 - adi1090x, for the original rofi designs (https://github.com/adi1090x/rofi)
 - zDyanTB, for the original swaync design (https://github.com/zDyanTB/HyprNova)